pdfinn/nus-dissertation-latex-template/README.md

 Beyond specific NUS requirements, the stylistic conventions adopted by this template represent the author's preference.
 The repository itself may be used as a template from which to structure one's own dissertation project.

 This template is designed to be used with the XeLaTeX package.

+The template is now also available on [Overleaf](https://www.overleaf.com/latex/templates/nus-dissertation-latex-template/svxnmtdfxymk).
+Please report any bugs or improvements here and the Overleaf template will be updated accordingly.